For Chinese real estate developers, Hong Kong is becoming Shenzhen's backyard | ExBulletin

 Hong Kong Land Department records show that of the six northern residential plots auctioned since 2019, three were bought by Chinese developers.

-In a separate private deal last year, China Evergrande Group 3333.HK bought 250,000 square feet in the border town of Yuen Long, Henderson Land 0012.HK in Hong Kong for $ 600 million.
+In a separate private deal last year, China Evergrande Group bought 250,000 square feet in the border town of Yuen Long, Henderson Land in Hong Kong for $ 600 million.

-Real estate agents told Reuters that the main Chinese developer is planning around 200 units in the region and expects most buyers to be mainlanders.
-He bought HK $ 10,000 per square foot and is looking to sell HK $ 20,000, which he hopes will attract residents of Shenzhen, an agent in contact with Evergrande said.
+Real estate agents said the main Chinese developer is planning around 200 units in the region and expects most buyers to be mainlanders.
+He bought at HK $ 10,000 a square foot and is looking to sell at HK $ 20,000, which he hopes will attract mainlanders from Shenzhen, an agent in contact with Evergrande said.

 In the part of Shenzhen immediately across the border, prices are closer to HK $ 30,000 per square foot.

-Shenzhen-based Kaisa Group 1638.HK won a package there for $ 451 million last year, while big developer China Vanke 2202.HK has already built more than 1,100 units.
+Shenzhen-based Kaisa Group won a package there for $ 451 million last year, while big developer China Vanke has already built more than 1,100 units.

 Kaisa said the location, near the Hong Kong-Zhuhai-Macao Bridge, could benefit from closer integration between cities in the Greater Bay Area.
 Vanke’s Hong Kong unit said it was convenient to travel to Shenzhen and Macau, but added that northern Hong Kong was not his only focus.